A Very Old Man with Enormous Wings: Plot

 The priest, Father Gonzaga, comes by the house because he is surprised by the news of the angel.
 At this time, onlookers are making hypotheses about what should happen to the angel, saying things like "he should be the leader of the world," or "he should be a military leader in order to win all wars."
 However, Father Gonzaga decides to determine whether the man is an angel or not by speaking to him in Latin.
-Since the man with wings did not recognize Latin and looked too human, the priest decides the man could not be an angel.
-Father Gonzaga then warns the onlookers that the man is not an angel.
-However, the people do not care, and word spreads that the old man with wings is an angel.
+Since the man with wings does not recognize Latin and looks too human, the priest decides the man cannot be an angel, and warns the onlookers that the man is not an angel.
+However, the people do not care, and word spreads.

 People began coming from all over to Pelayo and Elisenda's house to see the angel.
 It reaches a point that they have to build a fence and charge people admission.
-However, the old man wants nothing to do with his act.
+However, the old man wants nothing to do with this.
 His audiences attempt to get him to react, at one point prodding him with hot iron pokers.
 The angel responds in anger, flapping his wings and yelling in his strange language.

 Later, a new carnival arrives in town bringing a woman who has metamorphosed into a spider.
 The townspeople lose interest in the angel.
 However, Pelayo and Elisenda are able to build a mansion with the fortune they have gained by charging admission.
 The child grows older and is told not to go into the chicken coop.
 Yet the child does, and later the child and the old man have chicken pox at the same time.